OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/configure.md

 octopus.server configure --instance="OctopusServer" --home="c:\NewOctopusFolder" --autoLoginEnabled="true"
 ```

-This example changes the Tentacle listening port to 10953 for instance `OctopusServer`:
+This example changes the TCP port that the communications service listens on to 10953 for instance `OctopusServer`:

 ```text
 octopus.server configure --instance="OctopusServer" --commsListenPort="10953"